linrunner/tlp-doc/faq/battery.rst

 ------------------------------------
 Affected hardware: ThinkPad T440s (based on user feedback)

-Symptom: despite the stop threshold is set to 100% either by configuration or by :command:`tlp fullcharge/setcharge`, charging of BAT1 stops at around 80%.
-As soon as BAT1 reaches 80%, charging commences with BAT0 until 100%,
-afterwards BAT1 continues until 100%.
+Symptom: although the stop threshold is set to 100% either by configuration or by :command:`tlp fullcharge/setcharge`, the charge of BAT1 stops at about 80%.
+When BAT1 reaches 80%, BAT0 starts charging to 100%, then BAT1 continues to 100%.
 If a stop threshold is set for BAT0, the last step may never happen.

 No solution: Lenovo's EC firmware offers no possibility to change the behaviour (see above).